ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

-2. Compress the source code to a zip file that is called `src.zip`.
+2. Compress the source code to a compressed file that is called `src.zip`.

    ```bash
    zip -r src.zip main.go go.mod